shakes76/PatternFlow/recognition/Report_ImprovedUnet_s4560340/README.md

 ### Visual Architecture
 ![Architecture](images/Architecture.png)

+### Dependencies used in the algorithm
+* Numpy
+* Matplotlib
+* Sklearn
+* Glob
+* Tensorflow
+* Keras - models , layers

 ### Data Preprocessing
+* The images have different sizes and hence have been resized to 256x256 pixels.
+Both input images and label images have been resized.
 * The data used for this project is the ISIC Melanoma Dermoscopy dataset.
 The total number of images in this dataset are 2594.
 This data is split into train(60%), validation(15%) and test(25%).
 The model  is trained on the training data and the validation set is used for calculating validation loss and validation accuracy during training.
-* The images have different sizes and hence have been resized to 256x256 pixels.
-Both input images and label images have been resized.
+* After training the model with the help of training and validation sets, test set is used to calculate the dice coefficient.
 * The label images have 2 pixel values - 0 and 1 which makes the problem as binary classification of pixels in the image.

 ### Model Compliling and Building